Kefkius/steemvote/README.md

 Your configuration file can be supplied with a command-line argument (`steemvoter -c path/to/config.json`).
 If not supplied, steemvoter will look for the file `steemvote-config.json` in the current directory.

-An example config file, `example-steemvote-config.json`, is supplied.
+An example config file, `example-steemvote-config.json`, is supplied. *NOTE* that YAML is also valid for configuration files, in addition to JSON.

 The following config values are required: